block-core/documentation/docs/coldstaking/coldstake-pool.md

 When users start to setup their wallet to coldstake with your pool it will look like this

-Go on the *Cold Stake* menu and click on `coldstake-pool` wallet detials
+Go on the *Cold Stake* menu and click on `coldstake-pool` wallet details

 ![](../img/coldstake/43.png)